Pandoa/UltimateIOSToolkit/getstarted.md

 The plugin offers a way to call Blueprints functions with the help of Unreal Engine reflection system.

 It can be done with the help of the Java class `BlueprintCallback` in the package `com.pandora.jbi`.
-It is meant to be created in Blueprints and to be passed to Java as a parameter.
+It is meant to be created in Blueprints and to be passed to a Java call as parameter.

 The Java class `BlueprintCallback` can easily be created with the `Create Java Callback by Function Name` node:
 <div class="bpcode">